 Formerly known as Retrospective Conversion, Metadata, and Digitization (RBDB) grants, CDLC members applied for grants for a retrospective conversion or metadata project; a digital collection grant to contribute content to New York Heritage, or a digital newspaper grant to contribute content to NYS Historic Newspapers.

 Projects considered for funding should improve access to collections and content or raise the visibility of regional collections.

 Past winners and projects are listed here.

-For newspapers, if the title includes papers published after 1923, copyright clearance must be obtained.
-More information about copyright clearance can be found on the NYS Historic Newspapers tools page under “Additional Contribution Information” at http://tools.nyshistoricnewspapers.org.
+Copyright clearance must be obtained for newspapers titles published after 1923.
+More information about copyright clearance can be found on the NYS Historic Newspapers tools page under "Additional Contribution Information" at http://tools.nyshistoricnewspapers.org.

-Grant applicants are required to submit a final report describing how they expended the funds and the number of records converted or enhanced or the number of items digitized.
+Grant applicants must submit a final report describing how they expended the funds and the number of records converted, enhanced, or digitized.
 Libraries may be asked to describe their project in a CDLC publication or present at a CDLC event.